vivanvasu-svg/neurofive-fullstack-internship/README.md

 # NeuroFive Solutions – Full Stack Developer Internship

 This repository contains my submissions for the **Full Stack Developer Internship** assessment at **NeuroFive Solutions**.
-The project, **Brew Haven**, was developed progressively as each task was completed, evolving from a responsive frontend into a full-stack application.
+The project, **Brew Haven**, was developed step by step as each internship task was completed, evolving from a responsive landing page into a full-stack web application.

 ## Completed Tasks